spachava753/kpkg/README.md

 # kpkg

 A binary to install various K8s ecosystem related binaries.
-Inspired by [arkade](https://github.com/alexellis/arkade)

 I needed a tool to solve my problem of installing a bunch of different binaries that are either necessary, helpful, or both while working with the Kubernetes ecosystem.
 Although some tools can be installed using package managers, many